spacewander/rails-bootstrap-progressbar/README.md

 rails-bootstrap-progressbar
 ===========================

-build Bootstrap 3 progress bar quickly in rails
+Bootstrap_progressbar will make it super easy to create beautiful-looking progress bar in rails using Bootstrap 3